bezda/xync/README.md

 ```

 ## Working with remote shared data
-Zync provides an event bus based API for distributed shared data.
+Xync provides an event bus based API for distributed shared data.
-Essentially, Zync's data support amounts to a simple key-value store,
+Essentially, Xync's data support amounts to a simple key-value store,
 but it also provides data-driven events, allowing users to watch
 keys for changes over the Vert.x event bus.

 ### Setting the value of a key
 To set a key in the cluster, use the `set` action, again sending
-the message to the `zync` cluster.
+the message to the Xync cluster.

 ```java
 JsonObject message = new JsonObject()